 - Physiotherapy and stretching protocols

 - Medications and injections

-In severe cases, surgical interventions are necessary.
+In severe cases, surgical interventions may be necessary.
 These interventions should be discussed with your care team after conservative options have been exhausted.

-For more information, check out our Injury Locator.
+For even more helpful information, check out our Injury Locator.